IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_song_intonation.md

 piece.
 You do not have to use them all however.
 Think of remixes of music.
 Some remixes retain the quality of the original, while others are totally unrecognizable from the original.
+* You have to keep the original song but you can alter the song itself (if you know how to use a DAW (logic, ableton live, reason, etc. etc.) OR you could use a cover of the song if one exists OR you can create your own cover OR have a friend do one OR use an existing remix of the actual song.

 ---